-This week’s video: I’m starting a series in which I discuss the various strategies that we can use for habit-formation.
+I’m doing a video series in which I discuss the various strategies that we can use for habit-formation.

 Habits are the invisible architecture of everyday life, and a significant element of happiness.
 If we have habits that work for us, we’re much more likely to be happy, healthy, productive, and creative.
-My book describes the multiple strategies we can exploit to change our habits.
-To hear when the book goes on sale, sign up here.
+My forthcoming book, Better Than Before, describes the multiple strategies we can exploit to change our habits.
+To hear when it goes on sale, sign up here.